 2. Rahnama P, Montazeri A, Huseini HF, Kianbakht S, Naseri M. ( 2012 ).
 Effect of Zingiber officinale R. rhizomes (ginger) on pain relief in primary dysmenorrhea: a placebo randomized trial.
 BMC Complement Altern Med. , 12:92. doi: 10.1186/1472-6882-12-92.

 3. Paramdeep G. (2013).
 Efficacy and tolerability of ginger (Zingiber officinale) in patients of osteoarthritis of knee.
 Indian J Physiol Pharmacol. , 57(2):177-83.

 4. Ryan JL, Heckler CE, Roscoe JA, Dakhil SR, Kirshner J, Flynn PJ, Hickok JT, Morrow GR.
 (2012).
 Ginger (Zingiber officinale) reduces acute chemotherapy-induced nausea: a URCC CCOP study of 576 patients.
 Support Care Cancer. , 20(7):1479-89. doi: 10.1007/s00520-011-1236-3.
 Epub 2011 Aug 5.

 5. Willetts KE, Ekangaki A, Eden JA.
 (2003).
 Effect of a ginger extract on pregnancy-induced nausea: a randomised controlled trial.
 Aust N Z J Obstet Gynaecol.
 43(2):139-44.

-Fresh ginger are also eaten as food.
+Sheng Jiang is also eaten as food.
 It is used as an ingredient in dishes such as Candied ginger or Gingerbread.